 But first they need to take a few vital steps to help protect against sleep-related injuries and death, including Sudden Infant Death Syndrome (SIDS).
 SIDS is the term used for the unexplained and sudden death of a baby younger than 1 year of age.
 On average, there are 3,500 sleep-related deaths among babies each year in the United States due to SIDS and other causes.

-“To reduce the risk of SIDS in our community, it is important that we not only educate parents on the importance of safe sleep, but also make sure the baby’s entire care team understands how they can protect their loved one from harm,” said Pam Oliver, MD, executive vice president of Novant Health and president of Novant Health Physician Network.
+“To reduce the risk of SIDS in our community, it is important that we not only educate parents on the importance of safe sleep, but also make sure the baby’s entire care team understands how they can protect their loved one from harm,” said Dr. Pam Oliver, executive vice president of Novant Health and president of Novant Health Physician Network.

 What are the ABCs of safe sleep?